Reconstructing the Home Depot DIY App

 Inspiration from others

-For the comparative analysis, we pulled ideas from some top apps in their industry.
-Conclusion: breaking work up into chunks helps users get more done and incentive or gamifying a task or hobby always gets points.
+For the comparative analysis, I looked at some top apps from their respective industries.
+What did I find?
+Breaking work up into chunks helps users get more done and incentive or gamifying a task or hobby gets major points as it helps keep the user engaged longer and more excited for the outcome.

 “I” Statements